 The Guernsey cow breed, known as 'Guernseys' or the 'Golden Guernsey' is famous within the world dairy farming industry.

-The breed has since flourished on their island home, grazing on the green cliff tops with fresh sea air.
+The breed has since settled and flourished on their island home, happily grazing on the green cliff tops with fresh sea air.

-As the breed had become recognised for their hardiness and plentiful production of rich golden milk, three Guernseys were taken where no cows had ever gone before- to Antarctica.
+As the breed become recognised for their hardiness and plentiful production of rich golden milk, three Guernseys were taken where no cows had ever gone before- to Antarctica.

-Deerfoot, Klondike and Emmadine accompanied Admiral Richard Byrd on his voyage 1993.
+Deerfoot, Klondike and Emmadine accompanied Admiral Richard Byrd on his voyage in 1993.
 Their adventures went down in history and even inspired award winning children's book 'Something to Tell the Grancows' by Eileen Spinelli.

-Each Farm has a Farm Biodiversity Action Plan which helps and encourages each farmer to keep animal welfare and wildlife in mind.
-MORE
+Guernsey's Biodiversity Strategy recognises the Guernsey cow as an important part of the island's culture and heritage and each farm has a Farm Biodiversity Action Plan which helps and encourages each farmer to keep animal welfare and wildlife in mind.